Catalytic converters: Which vehicles are most at-risk for theft? - NewsBreak

 (NEXSTAR) – Should you be worried about thieves stealing your car’s catalytic converter?
 The answer may depend on what kind of car you’re driving.

 Catalytic converters, which help scrub pollutants from your engine’s exhaust, have become more and more attractive to thieves in recent years.
-Thanks to the increasing prices of the precious metals used in the production — i.e, platinum, rhodium and palladium — an ill-gotten catalytic converter can “typically” fetch between $50 and $250 when sold to an unscrupulous recycling facility, according to the National Insurance Crime Bureau (NICB).Tesla recalls more vehicles as US agency increases scrutiny
+Thanks to the increasing prices of the precious metals used in the production — i.e, platinum, rhodium and palladium — an ill-gotten catalytic converter can “typically” fetch between $50 and $250 when sold to an unscrupulous recycling facility, according to the National Insurance Crime Bureau (NICB).Inmate escapes from El Reno correctional facility

 The pandemic has only driven up demand and prices of these precious metals.
 Rhodium, alone, is currently valued at over $16,000 per ounce.